DanGiles/Localised-Tsunami-Response/README.md

 ## File Structures

-All the data; Bathymetry, Coarse Grid Simulations and Fine Grid Simulations, must be stored in a ../Data folder.
-Please ensure that you set up the paths correctly.

-A main.py file located in the main folder.
+A main.py file is located in the main folder.
 The various parameters associated with the optimisation are specified in the params.py file.

 ## Workflow